Shareholder protection uses a combination of policies to do one job.

 All of a sudden, you have a big problem.
 You now need to not only take out a large loan to pay out the estate of the ex business partner, but the business is not doing well due to loss of the key person.
 On top of that, you now have a large repayment on a loan that serves no purpose to you but puts pressure on cashflow.

 This whole scenario can be avoided by pre-planning.
-Keyman Financial Services will walk you thought the steps to make sure that not only the deceased family gets their fair value paid out, but we also assist in the setting up of the agreement which allows for a transfer of the shares back to the surviving business partner.
+Keyman Financial Services will walk you through the steps to make sure that not only the deceased family gets their fair value paid out, but we also assist in the setting up of the agreement which allows for a transfer of the shares back to the surviving business partner.

 A win / win situation has evolved-instead of the worst financial nightmare you can imagine.